 Under current legislation you can access your KiwiSaver savings when you reach the age of 65.

 If you joined KiwiSaver (or a complying fund) before 1 July 2019, a 5 year minimum membership requirement applies if you were aged 60 or over when you joined.
-From 1 April 2020 you can opt out of this requirement, and if you are aged 65 or over make a partial or full withdrawal.
-If you choose to make a partial withdrawal after 1 April 2020 you must opt out of the 5 year membership requirement and will forego your right to compulsory employer contributions and the Government contribution.
+Once you’ve reached the age of 65 you can opt out of this requirement and make a partial or full withdrawal, however of you do so you will forego your right to compulsory employer contributions and the Government contribution.

 This is a long way off for many Kiwisaver members but if you're about to reach this milestone now is the time to start thinking about what you'll do with your KiwiSaver savings and how you can make the most of them in retirement along with your other assets.

 What are your options in the Fisher Funds TWO KiwiSaver Scheme?

 You can select the option that best suits you:

 - Keep your money in your KiwiSaver account

 - Set up a regular withdrawal* from your account to supplement your pension or other retirement income sources

 - Withdraw some or all of your funds at any time*

 Reasons to consider keeping your money in KiwiSaver